Mark Simpson on those happy, warm – if scantily-dressed – memories of 2016

 His concern was entirely practical though.
 At least according to Tom: “They have to be small because everything has to stay in place,” he explained.
 “If you’re spinning around the last thing you want to do is have something come out of place!”

 I’m not sure the viewing public entirely shared Tom’s concern here, but either way the ‘end’ result was that there was even less fabric to come between the voyeuring public and the divers.
-And even more opportunity to admire Olympic ‘obliques’ – or ‘cum gutters’, to give them their medical, Latin name.
+And even more opportunity to admire Olympic ‘obliques’ – or ‘cum gutters’, to give them their medical, Greek name.

 Seeing Double